abinayadinesh1/robot-datastore/README.md

 # Robot Observatory

 The goal of the robot observatory is to provide a single place to monitor, control, and use the memories of different robot embodiments.
 Official support means there is a stream daemon and control daemon written for the robot that lets you view its sensor streams and control its actuators from the stream-viewer.
 This is currently implemented for Reachy Mini and Bracket Bot.
 If you have a robot you want to add support to, write to the maintainers via this google form.
-This readme was handwritten!!

 ---